 The upgraded Sunshine Coast Private Hospital bus stop became operational on 5 March 2012.
 The stop was upgraded to improve accessibility and safety for both buses and passengers using the stop.

 The Redbank Plaza station was completed in early February 2012.
 The new station includes a bus turnaround facility that provides direct access for buses servicing the station, significantly reducing travel times and improving service reliability.

 The Bell Street upgrade was completed in January 2012.
-The project was a joint initiatve between TransLink, Ipswich City Council and the Federal Government.
-The aim of the project was to revitalise Bell Street and improve its security and accessiblity, while providing a community space with high-quality public transport facilities.
+The project was a joint initiative between TransLink, Ipswich City Council and the Federal Government.
+The aim of the project was to revitalise Bell Street and improve its security and accessibility, while providing a community space with high-quality public transport facilities.